Geethen/geeml/README.md

 - [ ] Support the export of additional formats (TFrecords)
 - [ ] Download data from GEE based on local shapefiles
-- [ ] Provide parralel data extraction for polygons.
+- [ ] Add more examples for using the package

 See the [open issues](https://github.com/Geethen/geeml/issues) for a full list of proposed features (and known issues).